vishakayadav/Pipelines/README.md

 * What are some issues that might occur if required to pass tests in a pre-commit hook?
 * What are some issues that could occur when running npm install (when testing), and then npm install again in deployment?
 * Why is pm2 needed?
 What problems does this solve?
 What problems other problems might exist in more complex applications that our pipeline does not address?
+* What are other stages of the pipeline that are missing?

 ## Next steps.